YLTsai0609/DataScience101/ml_best_practice_from_google.md

 As in most software engineering tasks, you will want to be contantly updating your approach, whether it is a heuristic or a machine-learned model, and you will find that the machine learned-model is easier to update and maintain(See Rule#16)

-# ML Pahse I: Your First Pipeline - 4 rules
+# ML Pahse I : Your First Pipeline - 4 rules

 Focus on your infrastructure for your first pipeline.